What Is Juvenile Rheumatoid Arthritis?

 Exercise and physical activity are important for children with JRA.
-Exercise helps reduce pain, increase muscle strength, keep joints moving in a normal range of motion, and improve endurance.
+Movement brings less pain, builds strength, keeps joints moving well, and improves endurance.

 With the help of physical and occupational therapists, children with JRA learn simple ways to do daily tasks.
 Therapists teach them exercises to help with flexibility and strengthening moves for their muscles.

 It can help to use hot and cold treatments.
 For instance, you could use a warm compress to loosen up a stiff muscle and an ice pack to reduce swelling and inflammation.

 Therapists can also make splints for children to correctly position their joints and reduce pain.
 People typically use them on their knees, wrists, and fingers and often use them while they sleep at night.

 If your child has JRA, encourage her to get out there and be active.
 Avoid contact sports and instead go for things that are not stressful on the joints, like swimming.

 Are There Complications With Juvenile Rheumatoid Arthritis?

 There can be.